Quantum thermodynamics and work fluctuations with applications to magnetic resonance: Work in thermodynamics and statistical mechanics

 so that we finally arrive at

 This relation, we emphasize, holds only for infinitesimal processes.
 For finite and irreversible processes, there may be additional contributions to the change in entropy.

 We therefore see that it is possible to give microscopic definitions to thermodynamic quantities such as heat and work.
-Moreover, it is possible to relate them to functions of state that can be constructed from the initial density matrix $\rho_\text{th}$.
-While these thermodynamic quantities can be defined independently of statistical mechanics, we believe that this microscopic description helps to clarify their physical meanings.
+Moreover, it is possible to relate them to functions of state which can be constructed from the initial density matrix $\rho_\text{th}$.
+While these thermodynamic quantities may be defined independently of statistical mechanics, we believe that this microscopic description helps to clarify their physical meanings.